UNIVERSAL-IT-SYSTEMS/cs-netbanking-sdk-js/README.md

 Netbanking SDK is dependent on the [CSCoreSDK](https://github.com/Ceskasporiteln/cs-core-sdk-js).
-You can find the appropriate verion of CSCoreSDK in `node_modules` of Netbanking SDK if you installed it through `npm`.
+You can find the appropriate verion of CSCoreSDK in `node_modules` of Netbanking SDK if you installed it through `yarn`.
 Include the `cs-core-sdk.sfx.js` in your page **before** the `cs-netbanking-sdk.sfx.js`:

 ```html